 This course will be presented using Blackboard software.
 Managing student technology is the sole responsibility of the student.
-The student is responsible for making sure that: (a) student word processing software is compatible with that used by the University; (b) student email software is working properly and that students know how to use it (e.g., to send attachments to the professor); (c) Internet service providers' equipment and software are installed and working properly in conjunction with student computers; (d) speakers and microphone work properly for the purpose of class interaction and completion of class assignments; (e) in the event that a student has another means by which he or she can successfully complete the course; and (f) any other student technology problem or issue gets successfully resolved; this in part implies that if a student cannot resolve any personal technology difficulties, his or her only workable solution may be to drop the course.
-Please familiarize yourself with the business hours of WKU's IT help desk as well as the website and alternative means of communication with the IT department.
+The student is responsible for making sure that: (a) student word processing software is compatible with that used by the University, (b) student email software is working properly and that students know how to use it (e.g., to send attachments to the professor); (c) Internet service providers' equipment and software are installed and working properly in conjunction with student computers; (d) speakers and microphone work properly for the purpose of class interaction and completion of class assignments; (e) in the event that a student's computer stops working properly or becomes totally inoperative, the student has another means by which he or she can successfully complete the course; and (f) any other student technology problem or issue gets successfully resolved; this in part implies that if a student cannot resolve any personal technology difficulties, his or her only workable solution may be to drop the course.
+Please familiarize yourself with the business hours of WKU's IT help desk and resources available to support you with technology.